suncoast-devs/handbook/lessons/cs-api-clients/continued.md

 ## DETOUR: Exceptions

-We must _handle the exception_ that this code is causing (called _throwing\_\_.)
+We must _handle the exception_ that this code is causing (called _throwing_.)
-When code we use _"throws"\_ an exception it is saying to the system "I could not do the requested process and I'm raising the white flag in defeat hoping that someone who called **me** can handle this!"
+When we use _"throws"_ an exception, it is saying to the system "I could not do the requested process and I'm raising the white flag in defeat hoping that someone who called **me** can handle this!"
 We do this by wrapping the code in a special syntax called `try/catch`.

 ```csharp
 try